mcruz206/LearnAI-Bootcamp/lab01.2-luis_and_search/README.md

 ### Lab: Creating a simple bot and running it

 In Visual Studio, go to File --> New Project and create a Bot Application named "PictureBot".
+Make sure you name it "PictureBot" or you may have issues later on.

 ![New Bot Application](./resources/assets/NewBotApplication.jpg)

+>The rest of the **Creating a simple bot and running it** lab is optional.
+Per the prerequisites, you should have experience working with the Bot Framework.
+You can hit F5 to confirm it builds correctly, and move on to the next lab.

 Browse around and examine the sample bot code, which is an echo bot that repeats back your message and its length in characters.
 In particular, note:
 + In **WebApiConfig.cs** under App_Start, the route template is api/{controller}/{id} where the id is optional.
 That is why we always call the bot's endpoint with api/messages appended at the end.